 Financial Instruments Not Measured at Fair Value.
 The carrying amounts of financial instruments (i.e., monetary assets and liabilities) are determined under different accounting methods.
-As discussed in Note 9 Fair Value Measurements, these instruments are discussed on a uniform fair value basis.
 However, active markets do not exist for a significant portion of these instruments.
 For financial instruments where quoted prices for identical assets and liabilities in active markets do not exist, the Company determines fair value based on discounted cash flow analyses and comparable pricing of similar instruments.